nschonni/cordova-docs/articles/cordova-security/cordova-security-xmit.md

     <vs:plugin name="com.intel.security" version="1.4.1" />
     ```
 2. When using the command line or Visual Studio Code, you can add the plugin using the Cordova CLI as follows:

     ```
     cordova plugin add com.intel.security --save
     ```

 ####cordova-plugin-http
 Another is the **[cordova-plugin-http](https://github.com/wymsee/cordova-HTTP)** community plugin is designed to provide an API compatible XML HTTP Request implementation that adds support for certificate pinning among other features to **iOS and Android**.
-In general it is best to stick with the base XML HTTP Request implementation when making service calls but this plugin can be useful when you are in a particularly high security situation.

 Here's a quick start: